ronanlevesque/ronanlevesque/src/pages/articles/2020-04-20-react-and-atomic-css.md

 );
 ```

-Our component is ready to be used in any kind of context: it has a few base styles, but it can be placed within different color themes thanks to the flexibility that we just added.
+`Title` is ready to be used in any kind of context: it has a few base styles, but it can be placed within different color themes thanks to the flexibility that we just added.
 We didn’t have to write any kind of specific CSS, our predefined classes did the job for us.
 We can also be sure that design guidelines are followed, since we used values taken from our configuration file.

 The simple example above demonstrates the power of React and Atomic CSS combined, and how they follow the same pattern (even though CSS is not considered as an actual programming language): _composition over inheritance_.
 Its [Wikipedia definition](https://en.wikipedia.org/wiki/Composition_over_inheritance) states: